-The report should be provided to parents and older children (to the extent that it is believed to be in their interests) at least three working days in advance of the Initial Child Protection Conference to enable any factual inaccuracies to be identified, amended and areas of disagreement noted.
+The report should be provided to parents and older children (to the extent that it is believed to be in their interests) at least 3 working days in advance of the Child Protection Conference to enable any factual inaccuracies to be identified, amended and areas of disagreement noted.
 Comments or suggestions made by the child/parents as a result of seeing the report must be included or conveyed verbally to the conference.

 Where necessary, the reports should be translated into the relevant language or medium, taking account of the language and any sensory or learning difficulties of the child/parents.

 The report should be provided to the CP Chair at least 1 working day prior to the Initial Child Protection Conference.